 I know this is a bit controversial and many people think that I spend my days washing nappies.
 It doesn’t really work like that though.
 We use disposable nappy liners so they go straight in the toilet and the nappies go straight into a nappy bucket.
 We wash a load of nappies about once every two days.
 They come out of the washing machine and onto the line or radiator and we grab them from there when we need them.
 Not too much hassle really?

 I would love to be talented enough to make things out of reclaimed material.
-Particularly after seeing the amazing photos of reclaimed wood furniture made by my friend Ben.
+Particularly after seeing the amazing photos of reclaimed wood furniture made by my friend.
 I think there are so many things that could be done by reusing items, from clothing to furniture.
-My sister is thinking of starting a boutique selling things that she picks up in charity shops and thrift stores that she personalises and repairs where necessary.
+My sister is thinking of starting a boutique.
+She’d sell things she picks up in charity shops and thrift stores that she personalises and repairs where necessary.
 I think this is a fabulous idea but I do wish that I could do something like this myself.
-There must be craft things that I can do with Libby where we can do something that will be useful, if not to us then to somebody else.
-I will get my thinking cap on, but any ideas and suggestions would be appreciated!
+There must be craft things I can do with Libby that will be useful.
+If not to us, then to somebody else.
+I would appreciate any ideas and suggestions!